anishg2001/DATA-3420-FINAL-PROJECT-/README (1).md

 #### Performance Evaluation

-- After running multiple models, the two best models were Random Forest and XGclassifier both of them had an accuracy of 83%.
+- After running multiple models, the two best models were XGclassifier both of them had an accuracy of 83%.

 ## Citations